-Network Select the network you have created.
-If no networks have been created, you can select the default network (LAN), or go to Settings > Wired Networks > LAN to create one.
-The EAP will examine whether the packets are forwarded to the selected network.
-IP Group Select the IP Group you have created.
-If no IP Groups have been created, click +Create on this page or go to Settings > Profiles > Groups to create one.
-The EAP will examine whether the destination IP address of the packet is in the IP Group.
 IP-Port Group Select the IP-Port Group you have created.
 If no IP-Port Groups have been created, click +Create on this page or go to Settings > Profiles > Groups to create one.
 The EAP will examine whether the destination IP address and port number of the packet are in the IP-Port Group.
+IPv6 Group Select the IPv6 Group you have created.
+If no IPv6 Groups have been created, click +Create on this page or go to Settings > Profiles > Groups to create one.
+The EAP will examine whether the destination IP address of the packet is in the IPv6 Group.
+IPv6-Port Group Select the IPv6-Port Group you have created.
+If no IPv6-Port Groups have been created, click +Create on this page or go to Settings > Profiles > Groups to create one.
+The EAP will examine whether the destination IP address and port number of the packet are in the IPv6-Port Group.